shreevatsa/sanskrit/README.md

 Given a Sanskrit verse,

-    0. [Read] The verse is cleaned-up and transliterated into a standard format.
+    0. [Read] The verse is cleaned up and transliterated into a standard format.

     1. [Scan] The verse is analysed for laghu and guru syllables, and converted into a "metrical pattern" that might look like this: